peterino2/NeonWood/README.md

 * Screen effects such as vignette and fading.
 * Custom sprite animation system with support for footsteps and animation montage events
 * The most ghetto collision and boundary detection system you've ever seen.
-* All written content was created in a single afternoon.
+* All story content was created in a single afternoon.

 ## Building